Solessfir/Glassy/README.md

 | Click the return-to-bottom arrow | Return to the newest messages. |
 | Hover over an item link | Show its tooltip. |

-## What's new in 1.9.3

-### What's new

-- New profiles now select the active UI font by its actual name after login, including font replacements from other addons, while preserving saved custom font choices.
-- Added live snapping to screen edges and corners while dragging the unlocked chat frame.
-- Made the message area always reuse the closed input box's space, removing the old static-area mode.
-- Expanded **Always visible** to keep messages, tabs, headers, and the active input box visible together.
-- Added one shared hover-highlight control for tabs, Combat Log filters, overflow controls, and the unread-message row.
-- Reorganized settings into **General**, **Tabs**, **Messages**, and **Edit Box**.
-Combat Log controls now live under Tabs, timestamps under Messages, and Shortcuts and Compatibility under About.
-- Refined the default layout to a 600 × 250 frame with zero frame offsets, a 2 px tab offset, and a -2 px input-box offset.
-- Added a release-preparation command that generates README, changelog, and in-game notes from one source, with CI checks to catch stale release metadata and notes.

-### Improvements and fixes

-- Kept the unread-message row visible while typing and removed its forced shadow.
-- Made **Show while typing** reveal docked and detached chat tabs together with faded messages.
-- Removed gaps, overlaps, and dark seams between tabs, Combat Log filters, messages, the unread-message row, and the input box.
-- Made tab vertical offsets reduce the message area instead of pushing messages off-screen.
-- Smoothed input-box transitions and return-to-latest scrolling while preserving the latest-message position.
-- Prevented profile resets and switches from exhausting the script budget during large layout refreshes.
-- Improved normal, temporary, and detached chat-window setup, cleanup, redocking, resizing, and reopening across supported clients.
-- Split large UI responsibilities into focused components and expanded regression coverage for chat-window and configuration behavior.
-- Centralized shared settings limits, separated edit-box appearance from native input hooks, and separated release-note data from the news window.
-- Centered the unread-message arrow, hid its separator by default, and extended its background through negative input-box offsets.

-## What's new in 1.9.2

-- Detached chat windows now use Glassy styling and behavior while keeping their Blizzard-managed position and size.
-- Profiles can be exported and imported, either into a new profile or over the current one after confirmation.
-- An optional message blacklist hides messages containing configured phrases, including restored Prat history.
-- The complete interface is localized into ten languages.
-- New controls cover reveal while typing, tab hover highlighting, gradient separators, message spacing, edit-box padding, and unread-message appearance.
-- Settings now have dedicated Shortcuts and About pages, with `/gl news` available for reopening the in-game release notes.
-- Compatibility and performance fixes improve startup visibility, history restoration, frame bounds, Combat Log tabs, and Classic Forever support.

-## What's new in this fork

-- **Chat copying:** a per-tab copy window and configurable retained history.
-- **Message blacklist:** optionally hide messages containing configured plain-text phrases, including restored Prat history.
-- **Combat Log:** Glassy-styled entries, adjustable filter-bar position and appearance, and an option to hide the log while retaining recent events.
-- **Timestamps:** Glassy-owned formatting, optional custom color, and per-tab controls.
-- **Backgrounds:** independent colors and opacity, plus adjustable left/right fades.
-- **Animations:** separate fade and slide easing, an animation preview, and improved interrupted transitions.
-- **Dynamic input space:** messages use the closed edit box's space, with separate movement and background-fade controls.
-- **Tabs:** drag to reorder, optional active-tab highlighting, and improved overflow and unread-message feedback.
-- **Chat editing:** terminal-style shortcuts and Alt keybindings while typing.
-- **Channels:** open Blizzard's Channels window from a tab's right-click menu.
-- **Emojis:** optional shortcode rendering using ElvUI textures, even with ElvUI Chat disabled.
-- **Compatibility:** detected Prat/ElvUI versions and guidance for conflicting Prat modules.
-- **Reliability:** Classic Era fixes for temporary windows, Combat Log controls, fonts, layout updates, and chat editing; bounded rendering and reduced idle work.

 See [latest release notes](LATEST.md) and the [changelog](CHANGELOG.md) for details.
 In-game notes are available through **What's new** in settings.

 ## Customization